mariateresepettersson/lua_case/README.md

 Optional tasks:
 * Pick the languange "lorem" if lang_id is missing or language doesn't exist.
 * If the text is longer than 20 characters, create a key in output[text] called "shortened_text" and set the value to the first 17 characters of the text and with "..." at the end.

+Example

+        local output = {
+            greeting = {
+                value = "Donec iaculis facilisis: Jan 1 1970.",
-Eg: "Donec iaculis fac..."
+                shortened_text = "Donec iaculis fac...",
+                text_id = 1
+            },